 Download the template of the Performance Testing Risk Assessment Document.

-In the first email to the project team, PerfMate requests for project documents like AO (Architecture Overview), HLD (High-Level Design) etc. Once he receives all the document then he starts studying them thoroughly.
+In the first email to the project team, PerfMate requests project documents like AO (Architecture Overview), HLD (High-Level Design) etc. Once he receives all the documents then he starts studying them thoroughly.
 He finds out the majorly impacted functionalities and components due to the new changes and list-out the scope of the performance testing.

-Then, he schedules a meeting with the project team in which he invites all the important project stakeholders like Project Manager, Project Architect, Business Analyst, Application Development Manager etc. and explains his understanding about the project and scope of performance testing.
+Then, he schedules a meeting with the project team in which he invites all the important project stakeholders like the Project Manager, Project Architect, Business Analyst, Application Development Manager etc. and explains his understanding of the project and scope of performance testing.
 The call was fruitful and concluded with below points:

 - The code level changes impacted the below components:

 - Web Server

 - Application Server

 - Cancel an Order (End-user)